singhcse/myblog/about.md

 sidebar_link: true
 ---

-## :wave: My name is Saqib Nizam Shamsi.
+## :wave: My name is Shubham Singh.

 Hey!
 Tell me a little about yourself.
 Things like...

 #### What do you do?

-I am a part of the Machine Learning team at Whirlpool Corporation, currently working on Computer Vision.
+I am a part of the Software Development team at Skilrock Technologies, currently working on Lottery Management System as a backend Developer.

-Previously, I was a Software Engineer at Aspiring Minds where I work on automata, a system to grade computer programs; auto-interview, a piece of software that judges a candidate's interview performance.

 #### What interests you?

-Over the last few years I've developed an interest in machine learning.
+Over the last few years I've developed an interest in problem-solving,optimization,machine learning.
 I have participated in some challenges about which you can read on the blog.
-I'm interested in pursuing research in machine learning.

 #### That's nice, but what are your interests outside of work?

 Oh, That! :smile:

-I love books, food and anime.
+I love memes,programming,gaming.

 Books.
 I always prefer hardbooks unless I'm travelling, during which I read on my Kindle.
 I read all genres but am inclined towards tragedies.
 On the top of my list are The Kite Runner by Khaled Hosseini and Man's Search for Meaning by Viktor Frankl.